 After completing the edit, click the load icon to the left the server name to refresh server settings.
-This will also force IGB to re-read the server's configuration files.
+This forces IGB to re-read the server's configuration files.

-Refreshing a data source
+Refreshing a Data Source

 If you are developing a new data source for IGB, you may need to force IGB to re-read its configuration files.
 Click the Refresh button to the left of a data source to force IGB to re-read the data source server's configuration files.